kit-cel/gr-drm/README.md

 		make test # optional, all tests should pass! sudo make install # sudo is only needed if you don't install to your home folder sudo ldconfig

-After successful installation of gr-drm, open the MLC flow graphs in `gr-drm/hier_blocks` with GNU Radio Companion and execute them in order to generate the appropriate XML and Python files that are used by the transmitter flow graphs.
-After generating, you need to restart GRC or to click the "reload" button.

-You are now ready to transmit!

 Usage
 -----

-There are various, fully configured flow graphs under `apps/drm_tx_grc` that can be used pretty much as-is.
-Robustness Mode B with Spectrum Occupancy 3 (10 kHz) is the most popular mode and is also tested against the Newstar DR111 DRM Receiver.
-Other modes may work, too.
+After successful installation of gr-drm, you can either use the flow graph in `apps/grc_flowgraph` or the GUI in `apps/gui`.
 The DRM+ flow graph is completely untested due to the lack of a receiver.

 Of course you have to set the path to your USRP (or leave it blank for autodetection) and a source wav-file (either 12 or 24 kHz).
 There are also